bluenviron/mediamtx/README.md

 #### FFmpeg

-FFmpeg can publish a stream to the server in multiple ways (RTSP client, RTMP client, UDP/MPEG-TS, WebRTC with WHIP).
+FFmpeg can publish a stream to the server in multiple ways (SRT client, SRT server, RTSP client, RTMP client, UDP/MPEG-TS, WebRTC with WHIP).
 The recommended one consists in publishing as a [RTSP client](#rtsp-clients):

 ```
 ffmpeg -re -stream_loop -1 -i file.ts -c copy -f rtsp rtsp://localhost:8554/mystream